 Murano is an island located approximately 1 kilometer north

 inhabitants.
-The main activity of Murano is the production of
+The main activity in Murano island is the production of

 artistic glass, (Murano is also called "the glass island").